BlackHole-Consulting/olger/README.md

 Just you can use for non proffit activities, never for commercial use, distribution part of the content for comercial purposes or make any kind of proffit are forbbiden,

-Talk with the authors for that, we have a really better version for commercial purposes.
+Talk with the authors for that.